Promoters, Passives & Detractors

 I think by now we all know what these three groups mean when it comes to the NPS.
 If not, you can review here.
 And, I think we all know, or at least should know, by now that personalized communication is so important to our client relationships.
 So, let's take a moment to see how we can communicate with our Promoters, Passives and Detractors in order to maintain these relationships and improve our NPS results in the future.

 Promoters are your biggest fans and should be treated as such.
 The next step after the survey is asking your Promoters for a referral.
 Tell them that you are so glad they're happy with your service and that you'd love to help out their friends and family where you can.
 Hopefully they'll know someone who could use your services, as well.
 You should also ask your Promoters for testimonials that you can include on your website or other promotional pieces.
-See this blog post for tips on what to ask your clients for in a testimonial.
+See this blog post to learn more about gathering and use customer reviews.

 If you have a referral program in place, be sure to let them know about it and be sure that you're thanking them for their referral or testimonial appropriately.
 Though your referral program probably has something set up to reciprocate your clients for referring you, it never hurts to go the extra mile.
 Send a gift basket with, as Rocket Referrals highly suggests, a handwritten thank you note.